DhruvDh/neural-episodic-memory-talk/main.typ

   columns: (4fr, 2fr),
   rows: (auto, 60pt),
   gutter: 3pt,
-  [- *Statistic*: In the Atari 2600 set of environments, deep Q-networks required *more than 200 hours* of gameplay in order to achieve scores similar to a human who only played 2 hours.
-(Bellemare et al., 2013)
+  [- *Statistic*: In the Atari 2600 set of environments, deep Q-networks required *more than 200 hours* of gameplay in order to achieve scores similar to a human who only played 2 hours @Bellemare_2013.

   - Imagine a human only needing one example shown to learn something, but an AI needs to see that same example millions of times.